jina-ai/jina/CONTRIBUTING.md

 9. If relevant, include a “**See also**” section at the end.
 10. Link to any existing explanations of the concepts you are using.

+Bonus: **Know when to break the rules**.
+Documentation writing is as much art as it is science.
+Sometimes you will have to deviate from these rules in order to write good documentation.
 Refer to these pages as standardized examples:

 * https://docs.jina.ai/fundamentals/flow/access-flow-api/